Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Global information management

 IT directors typically have an extensive background in both information technology and leadership positions.
-The most common career path is for one to begin as a lower level IT employee.
-With a few years of experience, you may progress to a management position.
-Many companies will hire lower level IT managers with only a few years of experience.
-To secure a promotion to IT director, you typically need five to ten years of management experience in an IT field.
+The most common career path begins with a low-level IT job.
+With a few years of work experience, you may progress to a management position, where you can gain experience leading IT teams.
+Many employers will hire lower level IT managers with only a few years of experience, which could position you to make the leap to a larger company in the future.
+To secure a promotion to IT director, you need five to 10 years of management experience in an IT field.

 While a solid knowledge base is one of the most important things to establish when you want a career as an IT director, there are also several valuable skill sets you may need to possess.
-Just what is an IT director?
-This professional is someone with a well-rounded skill set in several key areas.
-Cultivate these skills as early as possible in your professional journey and you'll be well-placed and ideally equipped for a position as an IT director down the road.
+If you want to join senior leadership, you’ll need to cultivate these skills as early as possible in your professional journey.

-- Business Skills – As a director, it's important that you understand how all aspects of the business are managed.
-This will help you best position your department to collaborate effectively with others in the company.
+- Business skills – As a director, it’s important that you understand how all aspects of the business are managed.
+This will help you best position the entire team to collaborate with other departments in the company.

-- Organizational Skills – IT directors have a lot on their plate at any given time.
-It's important for them to understand how to prioritize and organize everything that they're dealing with.
+- Organizational skills – IT directors have a lot on their plates.
+It’s important for them to understand how to prioritize and organize everything that they’re dealing with.
+Time management, project oversight and general organizational skills are paramount.

-- Communication Skills – Strong communication skills are important in any IT field.
-Not everyone that you work with will be proficient in information technology, so you need to know how to communicate both in technical terms with your peers, and using more common terminology for those in other departments.
+- Communication skills – Strong communication skills are important in any IT field.
+Not everyone that you work with will be proficient in information technology, so you need to know how to translate your work to colleagues who do not "speak IT."

-- Technical Aptitude – Technical systems are changing all the time.
-While it's useful to have an in-depth knowledge of a particular program right now, this may become obsolete in a year's time.
-It's more important that you have a natural aptitude for adapting to and understanding new technology.
+- Technical aptitude – Technical systems change all the time.
+While it’s useful to have an in-depth knowledge of a particular program right now, this may become obsolete in a year’s time.
+It’s more important that you have a natural aptitude for adapting to and understanding new technology.
+The right person for IT director jobs will have an innate fluency with technology.
+If you tried to take your video game systems apart as a kid, this could be the job for you.

 Job Outlook for an IT Director

-This growth is the result of many increasing needs in this area.
-Retail establishments need a growing force of trained IT professionals to help them keep customer information and financial activity safe and secure.
-The healthcare industry is expected to pursue extensive growth in information technology as new technical programs and products become available to consumers in this area.
+Good news: all computer and information systems manager positions are expected to grow faster than average over the next decade, according to the U.S. Bureau of Labor Statistics.
+This growth is the result of increasing technology needs across industries.
+The retail industry needs a growing force of trained IT professionals to keep customer information and financial activity safe and secure.
+The healthcare industry is expected to pursue extensive growth in information technology as new technical programs and products become available.
+Name just about any industry, and we can tell you why it will need more IT professionals in the years to come.

-However, if you do want to progress beyond this role, your best option is a job as a CTO.
-A company's chief technology officer is responsible for overseeing all technical aspects of the business.
-This includes establishing the company's overall vision for its technical departments and its strategic direction for development and growth.
-You typically need a minimum of ten years' experience in upper management, such as IT director, to land a position as a CTO.
+If you do want to progress beyond this role, your best option is to find a job as a company’s chief technology officer.
+CTOs are responsible for overseeing all technical aspects of a business.
+This includes establishing the company’s overall vision for its technical departments and its strategic direction for development and growth.
+You typically need a minimum of 10 years of experience in upper management, such as an IT director role, to land a position as a CTO.

 You may also find fulfilling career advancement from a move to another business.
 As an IT director for a small company, you may have only minimal challenges and a small team to work with.
-By advancing to a fortune 500 or Fortune 100 company, you could greatly increase your salary while also obtaining a more challenging and satisfying job.
+By advancing to a larger organization, you could greatly increase your salary and land a more challenging and satisfying job.